pygame-community/pygame-ce/docs/reST/ref/surface.rst

       - Special Alpha blending flags:
           - ``BLEND_PREMULTIPLIED``:
-                Uses premultiplied alpha blending for faster and accurate results when the alpha channel is already multiplied into the color channels of the images.
+                Uses premultiplied alpha blending for faster and accurate results when the color channels are already multiplied by the alpha channel of the images.
                 You should only use this blend mode if you previously premultiplied the source surface with :meth:`premul_alpha()`.
           - ``BLEND_ALPHA_SDL2``: